jakepalmer/TI-HBA-MRprep/README.md

 # TI HBA MR Preprocessing

-This is a basic preprocessing pipeline for MRI data from the Thompson Institute, USC.
+This is a basic preprocessing pipeline for MRI data from the Healthy Brain Ageing Clinic at the Thompson Institute, USC.

 ## Pipeline overview